 The Issuer will at any time be involved in several court proceedings, which is considered normal due to the nature of the business undertaken.
 In some cases, there is substantial uncertainty regarding the outcome of the proceeding and the amount of possible damages.
-The Issuer has created appropriate provisions for legal and regulatory risk.
-However, the possibility that the existing provisions are inadequate cannot be ruled out.
-As of 31 December 2019, economic capital for legal and regulatory risk amounted to ISK 2,067 million compared to ISK 2,092 million in 2018.
+Despite the fact the Issuer has created appropriate provisions for legal and regulatory risk, there is still a risk that such provisions will not be adequate in certain circumstances.
+As of 31 December 2020, economic capital for legal and regulatory risk amounted to ISK 2.329 million compared to ISK 2.067 million in 2019.
 These cases may include possible criminal or administrative proceeding by the relevant authority and claims in which the claimant has not specifically quantified the amounts in disputes.
-Should any proceedings be determined adversely to the Issuer, this could have a material adverse effect on its results and reputation and its ability to make payments in respect of the Covered Bonds.
-For further information on litigation see "Litigation".
+The results of any adverse proceedings could have a material adverse effect on its results and reputation.
+For further information on litigation see "Description of the Issuer - Litigation".